uli-heller/java-example-sbom/README.md

-java-example-trivy-sbom
+java-example-sbom
 =======================

 This is an example project.
-I use it to verify the creation of an SBOM with the help of TRIVY.
+I use it to verify the creation of an SBOM with the help of TRIVY or the CDXGEN gradle plugin.

 Please note: I know that typically, you integrate sub projects via "settings.gradle".